geerlingguy/ansible-role-php-mysql/README.md

 (RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-epel or geerlingguy.repo-remi), those repositories can be listed under this variable (e.g. `remi,epel`).
 This can allow you to install later versions of PHP packages.

-    php_mysql_package: php-mysql # RedHat
+    php_mysql_package: php-mysqlnd # RedHat
-    php_mysql_package: php5-mysql # Debian
+    php_mysql_package: php8.2-mysql # Debian

 The PHP MySQL package to install via apt/yum.
-This should only be overridden if you need to install a unique/special package for MySQL support, as in the case of using software collections on Enterprise Linux.
+This should only be overridden if you need to install a unique/special package for MySQL support, as in the case of using software collections on Enterprise Linux, or if you need to set an old package name (e.g. `php-mysql` on RHEL 7).

 ## Dependencies